Nargaroth: René Wagner

-René Wagner describes Nargaroth’s music as 'German Hateful and Misanthropic Metal,' distinguishing it from traditional black metal, which he associates with Satanism.
+René Wagner describes Nargaroth's music as "German Hateful and Misanthropic Metal", distinguishing it from traditional black metal, which he associates with Satanism.
 However, due to its musical similarities to classic black metal, Nargaroth is often categorized within the genre.

-In an interview with Magacinum ab ovo, Wagner stated that he does not support fascist ideology and views Nazism as a form of mental restriction.
+In an interview, Wagner stated that he does not support fascist ideology and views Nazism as a form of mental restriction.
 He cited his support for the Kriegsgräberfürsorge, a German war graves organization, and MIA International as evidence of his stance.